![]() |

 I am certified by the rigorous American Riding Instructors Association, and by the Equine Assisted Growth and Learning Association, as well as being a Special Olympics and CPR/First Aid certified instructor with a degree in Equine Science.
 All of my instructors are taught to follow my curriculum program and procedures, but also encouraged to add their own experience and enthusiasm for horses.

-Ages: All ages, classes are grouped by age and ability.
+Ages: All ages are eligible and classes are grouped by age and ability.

-Abilities: I have experience and training with all abilities: From special needs & behavioral disorders to the "beginner or timid rider," intermediate rider, and even the advanced rider in some disciplines.
+Abilities: We have experience with all abilities: From special needs & individuals with behavioral disorders, the beginner or timid riders, novice riders, intermediate riders, and even the advanced riders in some disciplines.

 Private: 30 minutes with some grooming/tacking up the horse